Luming-L/Project/pratto.md

+ the human DSB hotspots
+## Column 9  : AA1_hotspots: Hotspots in the AA1
+## Column 10 : AA2_hotspots: Hotspots in the AA2
+## Column 11 : AB1_hotspots: Hotspots in the AB1
+## Column 12 : AB2_hotspots: Hotspots in the AB2
+## Column 13 : AC_hotspots: Hotspots in the AC
+## Column 17 : A_hotspots_union: Hotspots found in at least one of the AA1, AA2, AB1 and AB2 individuals.
+Overlapping hotspots are merged (described in supplementary methods)

 # Recombination initiation maps of individual human genomes

 DNA double-strand breaks (DSBs) are introduced in meiosis to initiate recombination and generate crossovers, the reciprocal exchanges of genetic material between parental chromosomes.